dcbaker/cython/Demos/freeze/README.rst

 Note that this method differs from ``cython --embed``.
-The ``--embed`` options modifies the resulting C source file to include a ``main()`` function, so it can only be used on a single Cython module.
+The ``--embed`` options modifies the resulting C source file to include a ``main()`` function, so it can only be used on a single Cython0 module.
 The advantage ``--embed`` is simplicity.
 This module, on the other hand, can be used with multiple modules, but it requires another C source file to be created.